 Kindergarten falls under the umbrella of the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and its purpose is to prepare children for first grade and beyond.

 For detailed information on Japanese kindergartens, please see this post: An Inside Look At Kindergarten in Japan

 It’s probably best that I flesh this out into its own post…one day.
 Until then, I will try to be concise yet as informative as possible with this section.

 I have taught at several international schools in Tokyo.

 The first thing that I want to say as a former teacher is that when it comes to international kindergartens in Japan, it’s best to look at the curriculum first.

 What To Look For In An International Kindergarten

-As I mentioned a few paragraphs earlier, MEXT oversees kindergarten curriculum and issues kindergarten teacher licenses.
-As far as I know, international kindergartens are not MEXT approved.
+As I mentioned a few paragraphs earlier, MEXT oversees kindergarten curriculum and issues kindergarten teacher licenses in Japan.

 International Kindergartens, Accreditation, & Curriculum

 Do your research to see if your desired international kindergarten falls under the Japan Council of International Schools (JCIS).
 There’s also accreditation by the Council of International Schools (CIS) accreditation, along with PYP (International Baccalaureate Primary Years Programme) accredited curriculum.